HAM3131/osu-2.2/dei_engineering/hw/jan30_discussion_prep.md

  - Government economy
  - Natural economy

-Anothe framing has fourteen indicators of the "State of Society" incorporating both economic health and human well-being:
+Another framing has fourteen indicators of the "State of Society" incorporating both economic health and human well-being:
  - Poverty
  - Health
  - Education